tims-coding/Node_API_MySql/README.md

 ## General info
 #### What does this API do?
 This API performs GET, POST, PUT, and DELETE operations on a table created in MySQL database.
-It also is a porxy server for a random external api, in this case it is a flight information service.
+It also is a porxy server for a random external api, in this case it is a Telegram Messaging API.

 ## Technologies
 Project is created with: